mathieu-sibue/recommending-resources-using-web-form/README.md

   <a href="https://diagnostic-numerique.solidatech.fr/"><img src="./resources/website.jpeg" width="900" title="website"></a>
 </p>

 To solve our problem, we developed a **web application now deployed at https://diagnostic-numerique.solidatech.fr/ (300+ users)**.
-Here is a **dummy account** to explore a bit more the web app:
+Here are the credentials of a **dummy account** for you to explore a bit more the web app:
 > - **email:** ```jane.doe1982@gmail.com```
 > - **password:** ```ezpassword```
-As the web app is in French, we recommend using the Google Translate functionality on Google Chrome to translate the pages in English.
+As the web app is in French, I recommend using the Google Translate functionality on Google Chrome to translate the pages in English.

+\

 Typical user journey for a client:
 > 1. user connects to the web app from Solidatech's website
 > 2. user creates or connects to an account and lands on home page (=> use the credentials provided above)
 > 3. user fills the questionaire divided in 7 sections (answers are then sent to the backend of the web app to compute personalized recommendations based on a scoring algorithm and editable rules defined by Solidatech)
-> 4. user is redirected to a dashboard gathering most relevant product & tutorial suggestions.
+> 4. user is redirected to a dashboard gathering most relevant product & tutorial suggestions
+> 5. user disconnects from the website; same results will be still be available later on.

 In the case of the dummy account provided above, its affiliated organization has:
 > :pinched_fingers: mediocre network animation \